 Fuyumi frowned at the sound of the teacher writing her name across the blackboard.
-She started fidgeting with the sleeves of her school uniform when the teacher said, 'why don't you introduce yourself to the class?'
-He gestured to the sea of faces looking eagerly towards them at the front of the class.
+She started fidgeting with the sleeves of her school uniform, overly aware of the difference in attire to the rest of the class.
+She looked up when the teacher turned away from the blackboard and said: 'why don't you introduce yourself to the class?'
+He gestured to the sea of faces eagerly looking towards them.

-'My name is Fuyumi Kawano, I've just moved here from Aomori in the north of Honshu.'
-Fuyumi's frown deepened as she bowed and added, 'it's a pleasure to meet you all.'
+Fuyumi began to speak, her voice starting strong before quickly starting to fade with nervousness.
+'My name is Fuyumi Kawano, I've just moved here from Chiba in Honshu.'
+Fuyumi's frown deepened as she bowed, cursing her nerves, and added, 'it's a pleasure to meet you all.'
 Having to introduce herself was one of the things Fuyumi tried to avoid as much as possible.
 She didn't mind if it was only in front of a few people, but a whole class was pushing her comfort level.

-As she stood up straight the teacher gave her a means of escape by saying quickly, as though he wasn't too happy about the whole thing either: 'the seat at the back, by the window, is free.
+As she stood up straight the teacher gave her a means of escape by saying quickly, as though he wasn't too happy about the situation either: 'the seat at the back, the one by the window, is free.
 You can sit there.'
 He pointed to the seat in the back corner and Fuyumi nodded.
 She picked up her bag and started walking to the back of the room.

-On her way to her newly assigned seat, Fuyumi heard someone say to their neighbour, '—from Aomori?
+On her way to her newly assigned seat, Fuyumi heard someone say to their neighbour, '—from Chiba?
 That's a pretty far away place to move from.
-I wonder why she moved here of all places.'
+She doesn't seem like one of the Nippon Bio worker's kid's, I wonder why she moved here of all places.'

-For most of the day Fuyumi did nothing but stare out of the window.
-She liked how the sun felt on her skin and also how it felt when the sun was occasionally hidden behind a cloud; she liked how the warmth from the sun would linger and then gradually fade into a refreshing coolness.
+For most of the day Fuyumi did nothing but stare out of the window, occasionally taking notes when it seemed the teacher was saying something particularly important.
+She liked how the sun felt on her skin and how it felt when the sun was occasionally hidden behind a cloud; she liked how the warmth from the sun would linger and then gradually fade into a refreshing coolness.
 But it only lasted until lunch.
 As students began filing into and out of the classroom, talking louder than they had during class and sitting wherever they pleased, even on the desks, Fuyumi was jolted out of her comfortable daydreaming by a voice coming from in front of her.

-'Hey, there's someone trying to talk to you, you know.'
+'Hey, there's someone here trying to talk to you, you know.'

 Fuyumi looked up to find a boy standing in front of her; a boy with light brown hair and green eyes that reminded her slightly of her own.
 He seemed to have an arrogant air about him.
 Fuyumi noticed he wasn't wearing the same uniform as everyone else, either.
 Sure it was a uniform; it just wasn't the same uniform.

 Fuyumi pointed at him.
 'You're not wearing the uniform,' was all she could think of to say.
-The boy was shocked out of his arrogance and looked at her as though she had suddenly spoken in German.
+The boy was shocked out of his arrogance and looked at her as though she had suddenly spoken in a foreign language.
+Fuyumi mentally slapped herself for saying something so stupid when she herself was no different.
 When he said nothing in response Fuyumi put her hand on her desk and went to keep looking out of the window.
 She was once again interrupted by the boy standing in front of her.